Jaycruz/ComplianceAndHealthTool/README.md

 This tool is a modification from another Github/MacAdmin members swiftDialog code, with some modifications that include a scoring health system.
 Simple, effective and easy for your users to use and report to their IT team.
-You could modify the button to include information from this application when creating a ticket if you wanted to get that nitty gritty on it.
+Your company logo will appear in the top left corner.
+You could modify the lower left corner button to include information from this application when creating a ticket if you wanted to get that nitty gritty on it.

 You do need to install swiftDialog from here: https://swiftdialog.app/ to get this to work.
 Easy to deploy this to machines using JAMF, but you can have users install this directly too if you prefer.